How to find fantastic service providers (like accountants, lawyers, doctors…and tiger trainers)

 A man called Ted Pearlman contacted us a few years ago.
 Ted was choosing an A/B testing platform.
 He asked for our advice, because he knew we had used them all, and that our clients are demanding.

 We learned as much from Ted as he learned from us.
 He explained to us his simple technique for finding great service companies.
 We loved it and have used it ever since.
-It has helped us to find a great law firm, a tax adviser, a book publisher (ooh, there’s a teaser)—and lots of life-changing software.
+It has helped us to find a great law firm, a tax adviser, a book publisher —and lots of life-changing software.
 We asked Ted to write down his trick.
 We think you’ll find it useful.
 Over to you, Ted…

 I believe in delegation.
 I rely on other people to do things I can’t.